raestrada/storycraftr/README.md

   !outline general-outline "Summarize the overall plot of a dystopian sci-fi novel."
   ```

-- **Worldbuilding**: Build the world’s history, geography, and technology, or develop the magic system.
+- **Worldbuilding**: Build the world's history, geography, and technology, or develop the magic system.
   Example:

   ```bash